HackLinux/e8/readme.md

 easily comprehensible and every experiment is easily repeatable?

 I think this is one of the several questions that worth to answer in my short, boring and pathetic life, and E8 is my try to answer it.
+Sounds heroic, hugh?

 ### Why not x86 or ARM or simply MIPS?
 Why not JVM, LuaVM, LLVM byte code?